xrcyz/xrcyz.github.io/_drafts/2022-04-24-raymarched-voxel-reaction-diffusion.md

 One year ago I decided that I would hand-weight a neural network in order to understand how it works.
 I felt like I could read all the matrix math and draw all the network diagrams and still have no idea why answers come out when inputs go in.
 I needed to strip and rebuild a neural network bolt by bolt, weight by weight, to see inside the forbidden blackbox.

-Since then I've made a [short post](../_posts/2022-01-12-NN-Boolean-Algebra.md) about my operating model.
+Since then I've made a [post](../_posts/2022-01-12-NN-Boolean-Algebra.md) about my current mental model.
 I'm not going to cover that ground again.
 Instead I want to summarise my journey from Conway's Game of Life to 3D rendering a neural reaction diffusion model.

 ## Conway's Game of Life